apache/helix/README.md

 Cluster setup
 -------------
-cluster-admin tool is used for cluster administration tasks.
-Apart from command line interface Helix supports a REST interface.
+cluster-admin tool is used for cluster administration tasks. apart from command line interface Helix supports a REST interface.

 zookeeper_address is of the format host:port e.g localhost:2199 for standalone or host1:port,host2:port for multi node.